-President and Founder – Jennifer Owens, LCSW is a certified ecotherapist and nature connection guide.
-She is the Wellness Director of Bridge Counseling and Wellness, an integrative mental health center in Louisville, Ky and provides nature based therapy, retreats and workshops.
-Jennifer has experience leading groups in outdoor activities such as backpacking, kayaking, hiking and loves nothing more that to witness a woman’s first time waking up in a tent or starting a fire with a flint.
-Jennifer also leads monthly community based Shinrin-Yoku walks in the Louisville area.
-A Kentucky native, Jennifer is passionate about connecting women to their wild nature, authentic selves and fostering the tender nurturing and protection of our planet Earth.
-She loves climbing trees, camping under the stars and traveling the world in search of high mountain peaks and communion with her “other than human” family.
+Juniper has experience leading groups in outdoor activities such as backpacking, kayaking, hiking and loves nothing more that to witness a human’s first time waking up in a tent, starting a fire with a flint or walking barefoot on moss.
+A Kentucky native, Juniper is passionate about connecting folks to their wild nature, authentic selves and fostering the tender nurturing and protection of our planet Earth.
+They love climbing trees, camping under the stars, fermenting, foraging, bushcraft, wilderness skills and traveling the world in search of high mountain peaks and communion with her “other than human” family.

 Co-Founder – Jordan Dye, MSW, is a certified social worker and trained yoga instructor who leads Forest Bathing, mindfulness and outdoor programs.
 Her 20-year meditation practice parallels her exploration of nature, which began in the US and extends to Peru, Ecuador, and Southern Africa, where she served in US Peace Corps.
 She enjoys being in the outdoors with others who seek a stronger connection with the natural world.